filimon-danopoulos/filimon-danopoulos.github.io/released/2014-11-15_Metasploitable-2.md

 ## The target

 I will target the same Metasploitable VM under the exact same circumstances as last time.
-Running on port 22 it has (from the previous `nmap` scan tar I saved to the file `target`):
+Running on port 22 it has (from the previous `nmap` scan that I saved to the file `target`):

     22/tcp open  ssh     OpenSSH 4.7p1 Debian 8ubuntu1 (protocol 2.0)

 ## Hack away!